DataDog/hiring-engineers/answers.md

 *Please be sure, when submitting your hiring challenge, to include the script that you've used to create this Timeboard.*

 Created Timeboard using curl:

+Below example shows how to create a timeboard using API through curl.
+It will create a timeboard which contains our custom metric scoped over our host.
+And also a rollup function applied to sum up all the points for the past hour:
 ```
 api_key=8afff3f9fbf730889172d9f07993a9bb
 app_key=95bd59d7e0acaee62fcc3e54aa6d276cfdcabc05